Shoyabk1707/Javascript-Projects/Todo-List/README.md

 ## License
 Thos repository is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.

-## Acknowledgements
-- [Any libraries or frameworks used]
-- [Credits to individuals or organizations for inspiration or resources]

----

-Feel free to customize this README.md file according to your app's specific details and requirements.